-Ride veteran, Tom Zapalac of team NSM Insurance Company provides you with tips and a training plan in navigating your bike tour experience.
+Although we're having a virtual ride this year, it doesn't mean that you can't ride your bike 65 miles.
+Ride veteran, Tom Zapalac provides you with tips and a training plan in navigating a 65 mile bike ride experience.

 Always wear a helmet while riding and make sure it fits.
 If you don’t know how to adjust the straps, go to your local bike shop for assistance.
 If you're buying a new helmet, it should have the proper fit before you leave the store.
 Do not wear headphones while riding.
 You need to see as well as hear everything around you.